Praqma/helmsman/docs/how_to/misc/merge_desired_state_files.md

 - If no context is provided in DSF (or merged DSFs), `default` is applied as a default context.
 This means any set of DSFs that don't define custom contexts can still operate on each other's releases (same behavior as in Helmsman 1.x).

 - When merging multiple DSFs, context from the firs DSF in the list gets overridden by the context in the last DSF.

+- If multiple DSFs use the same context name, they will mess up each other's releases.